yfaway/openhab-rules/README.md

 ## Light Control
 * Turn on foyer light when the garage or front door is open.
 * Automatically turn off light after a certain period of time (configured per light).
-* Global switch to turn on/off all controlled lights.
+* Global switch to turn on/off all controlled lights/fans.

 ## Presence
 * Cell phone wifi connection using Network binding.
 * Security motion sensor (if triggered, set to be good for the next 5 minutes).
+* Generic vacation mode (currently backed by the Ecobee's vacation setting).

 ## Security Actions
 * Automatically “armed stay” in the night if someone is home.